Our Approach to Quality

 Patient-Led Assessments of care Environment (PLACE) take place every year and are now led by local Healthwatch teams.

 We have a strong focus upon reducing harm and keeping those who use our services safe.
 The following links provide more information:

 - NHS Quality and Patient Safety Improvement Programme for Mental Health

 - Infection Control including our latest Annual Report

 Information on the overall quality of our services is provided below:

-- The Care Quality Commission (CQC) are the independent regulators for all NHS bodies – to read more about Trust related CQC information, please click here
+- The Care Quality Commission (CQC) are the independent regulators for all NHS bodies.
+Find Trust-related CQC information here.

-- NHS providers publish an annual Quality Report which is similar to financial accounts – you can read our latest Report by clicking on this link: Quality Report
+- NHS Providers publish an annual quality report which is similar to financial accounts – read our latest report here.

 - The Quality Report for 2014/15 has been approved and updates will be provided quarterly.
-The latest quarterly report (Q3) can be found by clicking here.
+The latest quarterly report (Q3) can be found here.

 The national contractual use of CQUINs is to support the essential focus upon quality improvement in the provision of services and incentivise through specific quality payments.